robotwilliams/robot-williams/src/pages/index.md

       - title: Perspective
         content: My past experiences have given me the ability to deliver a final execution that is intuitive and natural to the end user.
-I am able to work independently or with a medium to large sized team.
+I am able to work independently or with a small to large sized team.
       - title: Future-Proofing
         content: With so much of today’s media being viewed beyond standard device size, it is crucial to design for media that literally cannot not be seen,